kars0n777/Drakula-Montserrat/README.md

 # What are the so called "modifications"
 The "so called modifications" are just some life improvements to make Discord look better and cozier (say, a scroll bar for long statuses).

-The list of modifications are the following:
+This is a watered down list of modifications, more will come soon!:

 1. Change default font to Delugia (its like Cascadia Code + Nerd Fonts + QoL im(provements)
 2. Change default status badge thingy colours